ADHD Test, Symptoms & Causes

 3. Oppositional Defiant Disorder and Conduct Disorder

-Nearly 50% of children with ADHD have oppositional defiant disorder (ODD).
+Nearly 50% of children with ADHD have comorbid oppositional defiant disorder (ODD).
 Children with ODD may overreact or lash out when feeling threatened or challenged.
 They may be stubborn, have angry outbursts, or act belligerently/defiantly.
 ODD can worsen, causing serious conduct disorders.
 Children with ODD are at risk of getting in trouble at school, and with the police.
 They may take unsafe risks, break laws, steal, set fires, destroy property, and drive recklessly.
 They must receive help before their early developmental behaviours leads to serious problems.

 4. Mood Disorders